donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/wouldnt-start-here/wouldnt-start-here.md

 The overarching question then must be whether endpoint architecture  has a part to play in influencing the design such that code production, maintenance and field support can be made easier and more cost-effective.
 Today, we pretty much entirely have a ‘shared nothing’ model due to the way the field has evolved.
-As discussed, considerable parts of any AV solution have to be ‘shared nothing’ due to the nature of the problem domain and target platform but does that mean we cannot have a ‘shared something’ model?
+As discussed, considerable parts of any AV solution have to be ‘shared nothing’ due to the nature of the problem domain and target platform but does that mean we can't have a ‘shared something’ model?